How to design an Instagram-worthy first birthday party on a budget.

 Do it yourself: 5″ cake pan, 6″ cake board, icing smoother, food colors, brushes

-And our highchair is the Lalo if you were curious.
+And our highchair is the Lalo if you were curious (that link gets you 10% off).

-And don’t forget about the adult beverages to guarantee a good time for all.
+And don't forget about the adult beverages to guarantee a good time for all guests.

-We recently did this amazing at-home wine tasting kit that came with cute glass mini bottles, so we decided to make a signature summertime drink for the adults: an Aperol Spritz!
+We recently did this amazing at-home wine tasting kit that came with cute glass mini bottles, so we decided to make a signature summertime drink for the adult guests: an Aperol Spritz!

-I’ve learned so much this past year.
+I learned so much in my first year of motherhood.
 Thank you for supporting me and following along on this wild ride.